 Somewhere in the annuals of the county court evidence records, in a locker somewhere is that very strange video tape of Crebb’s confession, taking us on a violent tour of a jail stabbing and mass escape.

 Crebbs was convicted, received nearly a life sentence and following that, the prosecutors from various counties joined together for a big plea bargain.
 There were aggravated robberies, rapes, burglaries, drug charges…what a bundle.
 He wound up with over a hundred years to do.

 Somewhere in all this, and I don’t remember how, nor is it in my notes, I somehow recovered that rusty old “Army” gun.
 Crebbs must have told me where it was.
 But I got my hands on it and I do recall, and do have notes, that I traveled around and showed it to the robbery victims in our city to further close up our robbery case files.
 One woman I showed it to jerked back at its sight, like it sent an electric shock her way.

 And that is the Crebbs story and his jailbreak scheme.
 I sometimes think about the victims of his crimes.
 And that line, “Don’t bother calling the police.
 They’ll never find me,” Martin J. Crebbs told Judy the rape victim as he left.

 Just a few months after his confinement in the Texas Pen, Crebbs was almost beaten to death by fellow inmates.
 I received no further information about this.

-Just a few months after this beating, Crebbs was stabbed 4 times by another inmate.
+Just a few months after this beating, Crebbs was stabbed four times by another inmate.
 He survived.
-I received no further information about this.
+I received no further

 Hock's email is HockHochheim@ForceNecessary.com